-As of March 11, 2020, all faculty and staff can obtain a full licensed Zoom account.
+As of April 1, 2020, all faculty, staff, and students can have a fully licensed Zoom account.
 LOGON HERE to receive the updated license automatically.
-After one logon, faculty and staff can schedule meetings longer than 40 minutes.
+After one logon, the 40-minute session restriction is lifted.
+Faculty and staff received the licenses on Mar 11.
+If you logged on since then, your license has been updated.

 All UB community members can use Zoom to host meetings for up to 300 participants with one of two different account types: